ioggstream/python-course/tools-101/intro.md

 ----

-To run simple, non interactive bash commands in a python cell, prefix them with `!`.
+To run simple, non interactive bash commands in a python cell, prefix them with `!` (we call it "bang").
 When you run a cell, the output is displayed below the cell.

 ```python